 To order a copy, US-based readers can use Amazon.
 Readers in other parts of the world may want to order from Book Depository.
 Polity is offering 20% off on the paperback version through January 31st, 2021.
-Complimentary review/desk copies are available to college instructors and reviewers from Polity.
+Complimentary review/desk copies are available to college instructors and reviewers.

-To learn more about the book, you can check out The Economist’s review by David Rennie, our interview with Tianjie Ma in China Dialogue, and our op-ed in the South China Morning Post.
+To read more about the book, you can check out The Economist’s review by David Rennie, our interview with Tianjie Ma in China Dialogue, and our op-ed in the South China Morning Post.
+The Journal of Political Ecology has published the first scholarly review of the book, written by Kofi Gunu at the University of Oxford.
 General information about the book is available on its info sheet, which we continuously update as new information becomes available.

 The following authors have generously endorsed the book.

 “A clearly written, comprehensive and timely volume, China Goes Green will help students, researchers, and the general public understand how to think about China’s ’authoritarian environmentalism’ — or more accurately, as Li and Shapiro argue — ‘environmental authoritarianism’ under Xi Jinping.
 A concise guide to a very important issue.”Emily Yeh, University of Colorado Boulder